Universal-Team/db/docs/_3ds/flappy3ds.md

     <li>Fixed the <code class="notranslate">+</code> being gone in each option in
     options menu</li>

-    <li>Fixed the death count does not increase when dying to the ground</li>
+    <li>Fixed the death count not increasing when dying to the ground</li>

     <li>Fixed that if the ground is too high, you die instantly</li>